-The valleys in Cappadocia are the perfect places to experience what this region is famous for.
-From epic cave dwellings to exotic fairy chimneys and rock-cut churches, there is no better way to see them up close than the Cappadocia valleys.
+The valleys in Cappadocia are the perfect places to visit if you want to experience what this region is famous for.
+From epic cave dwellings to exotic fairy chimneys and rock-cut churches, there is no better way to see the unique sites of the region up close than the Cappadocia valleys.

-But Cappadocia is a massive area that spans nearly 5,000 square kilometers with tons of different valleys to choose from.
-And for someone with a short itinerary to Cappadocia, you might not have the time to discover them all.
+But Cappadocia is a massive area that spans nearly 5,000 square kilometers, and has tons of different valleys to choose from.

 Planning a trip to Cappadocia last-minute?